More than 5.4 million high-cost short-term credit (HCSTC) loans were taken out for the year up to the 30th June 2018.

 FCA Findings on HCSTC Loans

-As well as finding that over 5.4 million HCSTC loans were used in the year up to the 30th June 2018, the FCA’s report also suggested that lending volumes had increased from 2016 to 2018.
+As well as finding that over 5.4 million HCSTC loans were used in the year up to the 30th June 2018, the FCA’s report also suggested that lending volumes increased between 2016 and 2018.
 The figure below illustrates the increase in HCSTC loan lending volumes during this period:

-This data reflects the number of loans that were made throughout this period.
-However, as borrowers may have taken out more than one loan, these results do not show anything regarding the number of borrowers for these loans.
+As borrowers may have taken out more than one loan, these results do not show anything regarding the number of borrowers for these loans, which may subsequently be lower.
 The FCA state in their report:

 “We do not collect data explicitly on the number of borrowers in PSD [Product Sales Data] but we estimate that for the year to 30 June 2018 there were around 1.7 million borrowers (taking out 5.4 million loans).”